fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:-----|:--------|:--------|
 | bool | true    | 0.14.5  |

-Allows anonymous source. `<client>` sections are required if disabled.
+Allows the anonymous source. `<client>` sections are required, if disabled.

 #### `<user>` section